 When you think about that example in terms of the client, you might say, “Our high-performance sports undergarment is more than underwear,” but you need to acknowledge that people might search for the wrong phrase.
-Customers who are searching for underwear might actually be looking for a high-performance undergarment.
+Customers searching for underwear might be looking for a high-performance undergarment.
 When you think about the product or service in terms of the audience who will be searching for it, you’re better able to cover all your bases with SEO.
 And who wouldn’t be happy with that?

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.